Error: Contact form not found.

 By accepting a place at the College, parents agree to do all they reasonably can to:

-A copy of the College’s Complaints Procedure is available on the College website.
+A copy of the College’s Complaints Policy is available on the College website.
 The College reserves the right to amend this procedure as it sees fit from time to time.

 By signing the Registration Form and Acceptance Form you are agreeing to the College’s Terms and Conditions.